MicrosoftDocs/visualstudio-docs/docs/ide/getting-started-with-debugging-in-visual-studio.md

  Additionally, Visual Studio displays the Diagnostic Tools window, where you can observe your app's CPU and memory usage over time.
 Use them to look for unanticipated heavy CPU usage or memory allocation.
 Use it in conjunction with the **Watch** window and breakpoints to determine what's causing unexpected heavy usage or unreleased resources.
 For more information, see [Profiling feature tour](../profiling/profiling-feature-tour.md).

-### Performing Static Code Analysis
+### Perform Static Code Analysis
  "Static code analysis" is a fancy way of saying "automatically check my code for common problems that can lead to run-time errors or problems in code management".
 Get in the habit of running it once you've cleaned up the obvious errors preventing build, and take some time to address the warnings it may produce.
 You'll save yourself some headaches down the road, as well as learn a few code style techniques.

- Press Alt+F11 (or select **Analyze->Run Code Analysis on Solution** from the top menu) to start static code analysis.
+ Press Alt+F11 (or select **Analyze > Run Code Analysis on Solution** from the top menu) to start static code analysis.
 This may take some time if you have a lot of code.

  ![Visual Studio Code Analysis menu item](../ide/media/vs_ide_gs_debug_run_code_analysis.png "Vs_ide_gs_debug_run_code_analysis")